vinicius-melo99/vinicius-melo99/README.md

 # Hello world!
 I'm Vinicius! 👋

-I am an early-career full-stack developer seeking my first opportunity in the development market.
-Currently, I have a preference for working on the front-end, but I am open to any challenges!
+I am an early-career full-stack developer seeking my first opportunity in the development market, open to any challenges!
 I am a very studious, focused, and determined individual who is always striving to improve and acquire new knowledge and skills.

 &nbsp;